techwithanirudh/shadcn-portfolio/README.md

 - 🎨 Animations - using Framer Motion
 - 🔨 Husky & Lint Staged - lint and format code before committing
 - 💄 Prettier - code formatting
+- 📞 Contact form (setup required)
+- 🛡️ Cloudflare Turnstile (setup required)

 ## <a name="getting-started">📚 Getting Started</a>

 Please refer to the [getting started guide](./GETTING_STARTED.md) for information on how to configure and run the portfolio template.

 ## <a name="credits">❤️ Credits</a>

 This project has been inspired by the following websites:

 - [honghong.me](https://honghong.me/)